 Also, on the backs of some of the cards, some phonics cues are listed, such as "This is the ending /oy/" on the back of the oy card, or "This is the marker /ch/" on the back of the tch card.
 (The concept of a marker is used in the OnTrack Reading Multisyllable Method.)

-Obtaining the Flash Cards
+Learning the Information on the Flash Cards

 If you decide to use the OnTrack Reading Phonogram Flash Card Set, you might be interested in reading a few of the articles in the Perspectives blog also, since the use of the flash card set is discussed in a few of the articles there.
 The article Teaching the OnTrack Reading Phonogram Set should be particularly useful

 Probably the most effective way to ensure that your child learns the code knowledge on the flash cards is to take him through the OnTrack Reading Advanced Code Phonics Workbook.

 Note: The flash cards are not part of the workbook program.
 They do, however, illustrate the code knowledge that is covered in the program and can be used for review following completion of the workbook.

 The workbook program also covers the essential auditory skills of blending, segmenting, and phoneme manipulation, as well as explaining several important concepts such as the role of the split vowel digraph (often referred to as Silent-e, or Magic-e.)
 In addition, the workbook teaches a highly effective method for decoding unfamiliar multisyllable words, a method so straightforward that young readers inclined to guess at longer words are likely to switch to a decoding strategy once they’ve learned it.